bkase/fast-blog/src/native-pure-ui.md

 Elm signals and operators are essentially a language primitive.

-In Cycle.js, these streams are concretely realized as [RxJS](linktorxjs) observables.
-RxJS is [port of Erik Meijer's Rx.NET framework](reactivex).
-RxSwift (and the fork, ReactiveCocoa), and RxJava are also implementations of the Rx framework.
+In Cycle.js, these streams are concretely realized as [RxJS](https://github.com/Reactive-Extensions/RxJS) observables.
+RxJS is [port of Erik Meijer's Rx.NET framework](http://reactivex.io/).
+[RxSwift](https://github.com/ReactiveX/RxSwift/) (and the spiritual fork, [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa), and [RxJava](https://github.com/ReactiveX/RxJava) are also implementations of the Rx framework.

 Elm signals encourage dynamic reconfiguration of components with higher-order functions, whereas Rx observables allow dynamic reconfiguration through higher-order observables (streams containing streams).